-When terminals 7 & 8 are connected together-the time displayed by the BA368C will be set to the preprogrammed reset time.
+When terminals 7 & 8 are connected together the time displayed by the BA364D will be set to the preprogrammed reset time.
 The clock function will be inhibited until the contacts are opened when the clock will restart.
 To achieve reliable resetting the contacts must close for at least one second.
-This function enables the BA368C clock to be synchronised with a master clock once every 24 hours.
+This function enables one or more BA364D clocks to be synchronised with a master clock once every 24 hours.